The Complexity of Drawing Graphs on Few Lines and Few Planes: Computational Hardness of the Line Cover Numbers

 \section{Computational Hardness of the Line Cover Numbers}

-In this section, we show that deciding, for a given graph~$G$ and integer~$k$, whether $\rho^1_2(G) \le k$ or~$\rho^1_3(G) \le k$ is an $\erclass$-complete problem.
+In this section, we show that, for a given graph~$G$ and an integer~$k$, the two decision problems \enquote{$\rho^1_2(G) \le k$?} and~\enquote{$\rho^1_3(G) \le k$?} are~$\erclass$-complete.
 The $\erclass$-hardness results are often established by a reduction from the \PSTR problem: Given an arrangement of pseudolines in the projective plane, decide whether it is \emph{stretchable}, that is, equivalent to an arrangement of lines~\cite{Mnev85,Mnev88}.
 Our reduction is based on an argument of Durocher et al.~\cite{durocher2013note} who designed a reduction of the \AGR problem, defined below, to the problem of computing the segment number of a graph.

-A \emph{simple line arrangement} is a set $\mathcal{L}$ of $k$ lines in $\mathbb R^2$ such that each pair of lines has one intersection point and no three lines share a common point.
+A \emph{simple line arrangement} is a set $\mathcal{L}$ of $k$ lines in $\mathbb R^2$ such that each pair of lines crosses each other in a point, their \emph{crossing point}, and no three lines share a common point.
 In the following, we assume that every line arrangement is simple.
-We define the \emph{arrangement graph} for a set of lines as follows~\cite{BoseEW03}: The vertices correspond to the intersection points of lines and two vertices are adjacent in the graph if and only if they are adjacent along some line.
-The \AGR problem is to decide whether a given graph is the arrangement graph of some set of lines.
+We define the \emph{arrangement graph} for a (simple) line arrangement as follows~\cite{BoseEW03} (see Fig.~\ref{fig:arrangement-graph-orig}): The vertices correspond to the crossing points of the lines and two vertices are adjacent in the graph if and only if they are adjacent along some line.
+Note that the arrangement graph for a simple line arrangement consisting of~$k$ lines has $\binom{k}{2}=k(k-1)/2$ vertices and $k(k-2)$ edges (the latter because each of the $k$ lines hosts $k-2$ edges between $k-1$ crossing points).
+The \AGR problem is to decide whether a given graph is the arrangement graph of some line arrangement.